SealsJ/DadRockRadio/README.md

 </details>

 ## Disclaimers
 - This Project takes advantage of Stripe API to simulate a subscription service of $8 a Month.
 This isn't a real service nor are there any real charges happening on Stripe.
-Just put in fake card information to bypass Stripe and gain full access.
+PUT IN FAKE CARD INFORMATION to bypass Stripe and gain full access.
 Stripe Integration was only for educational purposes to learn about APIs and SaaS Products.

 ### Get in Touch
 If you have questions or need further assistance, feel free to email me at the link provided in my Github's README!